Circle of fifths: your key to understanding musical harmony

 This visual representation of all 12 keys in Western music displays each key five steps apart, hence the circle of fifths.
 Starting from the top you have C major, by moving five steps forward (C, D, E, F and G) you reach the key of G major.
 This pattern is repeated the entire way around the circle until you arrive where you started at C again.
 If you were to move around the circle anti-clockwise, you’ll find yourself moving in fourths, however this is rarely acknowledged.

-What do the small letters inside the circle of fifths mean?
+What do the small letters inside the device mean?

 The capital letters on the outside of the circle refer to all the major key centres, these are the keys that sound ‘happy’.
 The lowercase letters on the inside represent the minor key centres, these are the keys that often sound ‘sad’.
 These are, again, deliberately presented in a certain order on the circle.
 Each minor key shares the same key signature as a major key (how many sharps or flats it has) and therefore can be placed with their relative major key on the circle.